gsaple/dwm/README.md

 #### description
 - be able to customise the colour of the status bar WITHIN `config.def.h`.
 - optional to cycle through 3 different styles of status bar: powerline, roundedcorner, xmonad(inspired by [DistroTube](https://www.youtube.com/c/DistroTube)'s Xmonad build).
-- optional to shift colour to the right each time `drawbar()` is called, which is, to no one's suprise, absolutely useless.
+- optional to shift colour to the right each time `drawbar()` is called, which is, to no one's surprise, absolutely useless.
 - some notes related to rounded corner:
   - unlike the powerline style, no algorithm is used to rasterise a half-circle (while I tried and failed :sweat:).
   - instead, two nerd font half-circle glyphs are used to 'cheat' a rounded corner.
 As a result, two rectangles (up and down) are jagged out.